Neon:PrairieLand

 The truth is, they stopped visiting us two years before COVID.
 As pointed out above, they have been absent in our lives.
 Over the years, we have encouraged them to call and set up weekly connections with the girls.
 But nothing ever comes from it – we are just met with months of silence until they usually want something or need to complain or gossip about someone.
 On holidays like Christmas, etc., the onus was always on us to travel to them – even when the weather was bad and put our well-being at risk.

 But I think the most telling sign that we “weren't worth the effort” came out after my mother-in-law passed away in early 2024.
-Throughout this piece, you will see how broken and dysfunctional our relationship with my inlaws has been.
-At the end of it, there was no effort on their part to seek reconciliation with us.
-We were expected to swallow our hurt and let them back into our lives without any form of repentance (or apology or acknowledgment of past hurts).
-Unfortunately, they were defiantly proud, stubborn and absent to the very end.
+Throughout this piece, you will see how broken and dysfunctional our relationship with my in-laws has been.

-What hurt most was that we learned about my mother-in-law's “special” relationship with one of her nieces.
-We heard about the closeness, the love, and the investment and were left hurt and wondering, “Wasn't our family worth having the same investment – especially my wife and children?”
-It seemed like a cruel final twist of the knife.
+A major hurt came when we learned about my mother-in-law's “special” relationship with one of her nieces.
+We heard about the closeness, the love, and the investment and we were left hurt and wondering: “Wasn't our family worth the same investment—especially my wife and the girls?”

-Honestly, though, I have tried to show love toward my inlaws.
+Honestly, though, I have tried to show love toward my in-laws.
 I have pursued them a lot over the years to show that I care.

 And at the beginning of the pandemic, I regularly emailed to see how they were.
 I was legitimately concerned about their health, the isolation and even how it affected them spiritually.
 I sent links to sermons and even invited my father-in-law (3 times) to an international online men's Bible study that my dad and I were doing.
 I got nothing in return from my father-in-law, not even a thank you.
 You can see one of the invites here. (click to view)

 Then, there was my email politely asking them to reconsider getting the vaccine out of nothing but love and concern.
-That ended up being a really bad mistake on my part, as I was met with a disgusting passive-aggressive response in regard to an inheritance from my mother-in-law.
-We have never expected or come to my inlaws for any financial help!
-But my mother-in-law likes to use money to flex her authority (You'll see more about that below).
+That ended up being a massive mistake on my part, as I was met with a disgusting passive-aggressive response regarding an inheritance from my mother-in-law.

 Now, one of the main traumatic events that led me to have a mental health crisis (read: nervous breakdown) happened just before Easter in 2017.

 I was working with at-risk kids at that time for a Christian social non-profit.
 Though it was stressful and hard with all the brokenness, at times difficult with some of the team dysfunction, it was the most rewarding job I had ever had.
 I absolutely loved it.
 At this time, we were having some major discipline issues with a few of the kids.
-As a staff team, we went through some frustrating times trying to navigate these issues.
-Very frustrating times.
+As a staff team, we went through some frustrating times trying to navigate these issues—very frustrating times.
 My mother-in-law got wind of this and decided to take it upon herself to deal with the situation.
 Yes, you can probably guess where this is going.

 She decided to write a very inflamed and accusative letter to the executive director of the non-profit – based incorrectly on the bits and pieces that she had heard from my wife.
 Lots of bold text and underlining to get her point across – like a tantruming child.
 Lots of errors and misconceptions that really became ungodly slander toward my manager (and co-workers) at the time.